squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Change Item

-1. By clicking on pencil user can change item using changeItem() method from itemService:
+1. When the user clicks on the pencil icon, they can edit the item by using the changeItem() method from the ItemService.:

 ![img_15.png](src/app/screenshots/img_15.png)